gkn06/fizz-buzz-api/Readme.md

  - `npm install`
  - `npm start` - This will start the application and run on port 8080
  - `npm run dev` - This will start the application in development mode
- - `npm run test` - Runs all the test cases
+ - `npm run test` - Runs all the test cases - unit test cases + integration tests

 # Run the app - Swagger UI